Sean Farrell

 Current Research

-Most of my research has focused on the interplay between religion and popular politics in modern Ireland.
+My research has focused on the interplay between religion and popular politics in modern Ireland.
 My first book, Rituals and Riots: Sectarian Violence and Political Culture in Ulster, 1784-1886, examined the relationships between Catholic/Protestant rioting and the emergence of a divided political culture in the north of Ireland.
-I have also co-edited two volumes of essays on aspects of the modern Irish experience (with Danine Farquharson and Michael de Nie) and co-authored a book (with Mathieu Billings) entitled The Irish in Illinois.
-My latest book, Thomas Drew and the Making of Victorian Belfast, uses the public career of a populist Orange cleric to re-evaluate the history of nineteenth-century Belfast.
-It is set to be published by Syracuse University Press.
-I am a former President of the American Conference for Irish Studies and currently an international representative for the Society for the Study of Nineteenth-Century Ireland.
+I have also co-edited two volumes of essays on aspects of the modern Irish experience and co-authored a book titled The Irish in Illinois.
+My latest book, Thomas Drew and the Making of Victorian Belfast, uses the public career of a populist evangelical Protestant minister and Orange cleric to re-evaluate aspects of the history of nineteenth-century Belfast.
+Currently, I am working on a book project on the politics of public health in early Victorian Belfast.

 Major Publications